tarunama/HackerRank/README.md

 # HackerRank
-I put sorce code that solve problems of HackerRank.
+I put source codes that solve problems of HackerRank.